jina-ai/discoart/README.md

 👼 **Available to all**: fully optimized for Google Colab *free tier*!
 Perfect for those who don't own GPU by themselves.

-🎨 **Focus on creating not coding**: one-liner `create()` with a Pythonic interface, autocompletion in IDE, and powerful features.
+🎨 **Focus on create not code**: one-liner `create()` with a Pythonic interface, autocompletion in IDE, and powerful features.
 Fetch real-time results anywhere anytime, no more worry on session outrage on Google Colab.
 Set initial state easily for more efficient parameter exploration.

 🏭 **Ready for integration & production**: built on top of [DocArray](https://github.com/jina-ai/docarray) data structure, enjoy smooth integration with [Jina](https://github.com/jina-ai/jina), [CLIP-as-service](https://github.com/jina-ai/clip-as-service) and other cross-/multi-modal applications.